 Prague is a very historical and cultural town with plenty of shops, cafes, restaurants and bars to entertain visitors to the city at night.
 A good place to start your Prague sight-seeing adventure is the grand Charles Bridge which is fully pedestrianised so acts as a focal point for tourists.
 Stalls and street musicians line the bridge and you can even have your picture drawn by a caricaturist.

 Prague Castle is so vast that it cannot be enjoyed in just one day.
 It is the size of a small town and includes churches, galleries, gardens and state apartments.
 It dominates the skyline of Prague and can be seen from most parts of the city.
-Prague Castle is definitely a must-see attraction whilst on a weekend break in the city, so book cheap flights to Prague online with Jet2.com and make sure you include this landmark in your list of places to visit.
+Prague Castle is definitely a must-see attraction whilst on a weekend break in the city, so make sure you include this landmark in your list of places to visit.